The two-dimensional Coulomb plasma: quasi-free approximation and central limit theorem: Local law for the Yukawa and Coulomb gas

-The next theorem characterizes the Yukawa potential of the equilibrium measure in terms of an obstacle problem.
-Again, the theorem is similar to the Coulomb case, but requires a slightly different characterization of the admissible potentials than the one stated for the Coulomb case in \cite{MR3056295}, for example.
+The following proposition characterizes the Yukawa potential of the equilibrium measure in terms of an obstacle problem.
+The proposition is similar to the analogous result for the Coulomb case, but requires a slightly different characterization of the admissible potentials than the one stated for the Coulomb case in \cite{MR3056295}, for example.
 We give a proof for completeness, as we were unable to locate a suitable reference.

-\begin{proposition} Under the assumptions of Theorem \ref{thm:Yeqmeasure}, the following holds.
+\begin{proposition} Under the assumptions of Theorem~\ref{thm:Yeqmeasure}, the following holds.
 Define

 where the supremum is over measures $\nu$ and constants $c$.
-Then $ u_{Q,\ell} = -U_{\mu_Q}^\ell + c_Q $ where $c_Q$ is the constant in \eqref{e:EL}. \end{proposition}
+Then $ u_{V,\ell} = -U_{\mu_V}^\ell + c_V$ where $c_V$ is the constant in \eqref{e:EL}. \end{proposition}

-\begin{proof} By definition, $u_{Q,\ell} \geq -U_{\mu_Q}^\ell + c_Q$ since the right-hand side is a subsolution of the same form as inside the supremum in \eqref{e:obstacle}.
-To prove that in fact equality holds, suppose otherwise that $u_{Q,\ell}(z_0) > -U_{\mu_Q}^\ell(z_0) + c_Q$ for some $z_0 \in \C$.
-Then there exists some positive measure $\tilde \eta$ with $\tilde \eta(\C) \leq 1$ and constant $c \in \R$ for which $-U_{\tilde \eta}^\ell(z_0) + c > -U_{\mu_Q}^\ell(z_0) + c_Q$.
+\begin{proof} By definition, $u_{V,\ell} \geq -U_{\mu_V}^\ell + c_V$ since the right-hand side is a subsolution of the same form as inside the supremum in \eqref{e:obstacle}.
+To prove that in fact equality holds, suppose otherwise that $u_{V,\ell}(z_0) > -U_{\mu_V}^\ell(z_0) + c_V$ for some $z_0 \in \C$.
+Then there exists some positive measure $\tilde \eta$ with $\tilde \eta(\C) \leq 1$ and constant $c \in \R$ for which $-U_{\tilde \eta}^\ell(z_0) + c > -U_{\mu_V}^\ell(z_0) + c_V$.
 By considering $\tilde \eta|_{B_R}$ for $R>0$ large enough we may suppose that $\tilde \eta$ is compactly supported, and by convolving with a smooth mollifier we may suppose $\tilde \eta$ has a smooth density.
 Consider the function

-By writing $\max(a,b) = \tfrac{a+b}{2} + \tfrac{|a-b|}{2}$ and convolving the absolute value by a smooth, compactly supported, symmetric mollifier, we may check that $ g(z) = -U_\eta^\ell(z) + c $ for some positive measure $\eta$, and necessarily $c = \max(\tilde c,c_Q)$.
+By writing $\max(a,b) = \tfrac{a+b}{2} + \tfrac{|a-b|}{2}$ and convolving the absolute value by a smooth, compactly supported, symmetric mollifier, we may check that $ g(z) = -U_\eta^\ell(z) + c $ for some positive measure $\eta$, and necessarily $c = \max(\tilde c,c_V)$.
 To show that $g$ is a subsolution of the form in \eqref{e:obstacle} we need to show that $\eta(\C) \leq 1$.
 For this, suppose without loss of generality that $c = \tilde c$.
-Denote $D = \{z: -U_{\tilde \eta}^\ell(z) + \tilde c < -U_{\mu_Q}^\ell(z) + c_Q\}$.
+Denote $D = \{z: -U_{\tilde \eta}^\ell(z) + \tilde c < -U_{\mu_V}^\ell(z) + c_V\}$.
 Then

-Thus $\eta(D \cup \partial D) = \eta(\partial D) + \mu_Q(D) \leq \tilde \eta(D)$.
+Thus $\eta(D \cup \partial D) = \eta(\partial D) + \mu_V(D) \leq \tilde \eta(D)$.
 Since clearly $\eta (\C \setminus (\partial D \cup D)) = \tilde \eta(\C \setminus (\partial D \cup D))$, we have $\eta(\C) \leq \tilde \eta(C) \leq 1$.
 Now,